Quelklef/slack-elobot/README.md

 To confirm a match you are in, type

-> confirm {match_id}.
+> confirm {match_id}

-Alternatively, you can confirm all pending matches with:
+Alternatively, you can confirm a range of matches with:

+> confirm #4-10

+or all matches with:

 > confirm all